-We also review the literature to clarify some important points which are not often discussed in the context of QCD.
-Since the gauge field background represents a strongly interacting many-body system at $T_{pc} < T < T_{U(1)}$ it is not clear apriori whether the noise inherent in it can be considered as random as required in an Anderson model.
-The generalization of Anderson localization in interacting systems, known as many-body localization~\cite{BASKO20061126} has been discussed as a finite temperature phase transition and is being currently under intensive review~\cite{Nandkishore:2014kca,RevModPhys.91.021001}.
-The characteristic signatures of a (de)-localization transition in such interacting systems have been shown to be manifest in different single particle observables~\cite{SoumyaBeraMBL2015}.
-Furthermore, the disorder inherent in the gauge fields in QCD is not quenched (static) but dynamically generated due to self interactions similar to the scenario discussed in the context of interacting lattice spins models~\cite{MoessnerDisorderFreeLoc}.
+We also review the literature to clarify some important points that are not often discussed in the study of Anderson localization in QCD.
+Firstly, since the gauge field configurations represent a strongly interacting many-body system at $T_{pc} < T < T_{U(1)}$, it is not clear apriori whether the noise inherent in it can be considered as random, as required in the Anderson model.
+The generalization of Anderson localization in interacting systems, known as many-body localization (MBL), has been discussed as a finite temperature phase transition~\cite{BASKO20061126} and is currently under intensive review~\cite{Nandkishore:2014kca,RevModPhys.91.021001}.
+The characteristic signatures of MBL have been shown to be manifest in many single-particle observables as well~\cite{SoumyaBeraMBL2015}.
+It is important to note that the disorder inherent in the gauge fields in QCD as a function of temperature is not quenched (static) but dynamically generated due to self-interactions, similar to a scenario discussed in the context of interacting lattice spin models~\cite{MoessnerDisorderFreeLoc}.